Guidance for online exams

 We can’t expect the paper setters to be available for the full 24 hours that the assessment is available, and everyone will be working on it at different times.
 Your tutors and department are aware of this, and will be particularly careful about checking for errors and omissions to ensure that you are able to write the paper without needing clarification.

-But in the event that you find yourself not able to understand a question, or believing that something is missing, be sure to include a note of any assumptions you had to make to answer the question in order to be able to answer it.
+Your department should inform you about how to raise any urgent queries about the paper.
+However, out of fairness, no corrections or clarifications will be announced later than one hour after the start of the exam window.
+In the event that you find yourself not able to understand a question, or believing that something is missing, be sure to include a note of any assumptions you had to make to answer the question in order to be able to answer it.
 This could be something like “I’m assuming this is 3x, and not 2x” or “I’m pretty sure this question was meant to refer to the 1860s, and not the 2860s, given that the module is 19th Century Philosophy”.

 We will make every effort to make sure this isn’t necessary.